byuitechops/get-d2l-course-html-pages/readme.md

 For info on DOMParser see https://developer.mozilla.org/en-US/docs/Web/API/DOMParser

 ## Known Issues
-At this point when it makes the requests to get the html pages, if the status is not a 200 it just toss them out.
+- At this point when it makes the requests to get the html pages, if the status is not a 200 it just toss them out.

+- At this point the lib has only really tested in Chrome.

 Also see github issues for more.